 How Perverted Notions of “Martyrdom” Promote Abuse in the Church

-Abusers who use Christianity as their facade of choice quite often press the martyrdom / suffering-for-Jesus card upon their target victim, with the goal of keeping the victim in their evil grip.
-As I have seen this wickedness in action, it seems to me that it expresses itself in at least two different ways, 1) The false notion that Christ commands all of His people to remain in suffering and rejoice in the rewards it is earning them, and 2) The abuser playing the role of martyr himself.
+Abusers who use Christianity as their façade of choice quite often press the “martyrdom” / “suffering-for-Jesus” card upon their target victim, with the goal of keeping the victim in their evil grip.
+As I have seen this wickedness in action, it seems to me that it expresses itself in at least two different ways: 1) The false notion that Christ commands all of His people to remain in suffering and rejoice in the rewards it is earning them, and 2) The abuser playing the role of martyr himself.
 Let’s take a closer look at each of these brain-twisters:

-1. Christ wants all Christians to suffer and to remain in that suffering, patiently enduring it while awaiting future reward.
+1) Christ wants all Christians to suffer and to remain in that suffering, patiently enduring it while awaiting future reward.
 NOT!

-And to women who suffer in these relationships for a really long time, or have been deserted or abandoned, there’s one perspective to offer that can be helpful, and that is, our life is but a breath…it feels very long, I get that, but you have to live with the idea that one day you will stand and look at your savior face to face and you will be rewarded for what you did, not what you changed in someone else….If you live in light of eternity, you will realize that out of his grace he’s going to give you a crown to reward you that you wear for all eternity…..This light and momentary affliction, which seems very heavy and long, is shaping and sanctifying and molding us, conforming us to God’s image….he uses even the failures and sins of others to sanctify us.
-Pressure sanctifies”
+And to women who suffer in these relationships for a really long time, or have been deserted or abandoned, there’s one perspective to offer that can be helpful, and that is, our life is but a breath….it feels very long, I get that, but you have to live with the idea that one day you will stand and look at your Savior face-to-face and you will be rewarded for what you did, not what you changed in someone else….If you live in light of eternity, you will realize that out of his grace He’s going to give you a crown to reward you that you wear for all eternity….This light and momentary affliction, which seems very heavy and long, is shaping and sanctifying and molding us, conforming us to God’s image….He uses even the failures and sins of others to sanctify us.
+Pressure sanctifies.

 This is just horrible.
 They are promising a crown to the woman who endures this torture, which, of course, condemns those who don’t.
-No crown for you.
+“No crown for you.
 You blinked.”
-[By the way, if you watched the video clip, did you notice that all the panel members were drinking out of identical coffee mugs?
-Hmmmmm….].

 What is the truth about suffering for Christ?
 What does the Bible say?
 It says that when suffering and persecution come our way then it is quite alright to escape when we can.
 The early Christians fled Jerusalem when persecution broke out.
 The Lord Jesus did not actively seek out suffering at the hands of His enemies except in the case of the Cross, in which case that suffering was redemptive, the giving of the Lamb of God for our sin.
 None of us can claim that kind of redemptive quality to our suffering.
 When suffering comes and there is no escape, we can take hope and patiently endure, knowing that God sees it and knows it and stands right there in the furnace with us.
 But when He opens the door to escape, we take it!